stonegold546/website/reserve/theil-sen-regression.md

 +++
-date = "2017-09-19T10:00:00"
+date = "2017-09-20T10:00:00"
 draft = false
-tags = ["regression", "heteroskedasticity", "small samples"] title = "Linear regression with violation of heteroskedasticity with small samples" math = true
+tags = ["regression", "robust", "Theil-Sen"] title = "Theil-Sen regression in R" math = true
 +++

 {{% alert note %}}
-In small samples, the `wild bootstrap` implemented in the R `hcci` package is a good bet when heteroskedasticity is a concern.
+When performing a simple linear regression, if you have any concern about outliers, consider the `Theil-Sen estimator`.
 {{% /alert %}}

-Today while teaching the multiple regression lab, I showed the class the standardized residuals versus standardized predictor plot SPSS lets you produce.
-It is the plot we typically use to assess homoskedasticity.
-The sample size for the analysis was 44.
-I mentioned how the regression slopes are fine under heteroskedasticity, but inference $(t,SE,pvalue)$ may be problematic.
-Supplemental R material I created included how to use the `sandwich` package to obtain heteroskedasticity-consistent standard errors (HCSEs).
-And after applying HC3 (or any of the HCs from 1 to 5), a regression coefficient was no longer statistically significant at $\alpha=.05$.
+A not-so

 I mentioned to the class that some folks would recommend applying HCSEs by default.
 After class, I tried to learn about the difference between the different HCs.
 The following papers were helpful: Zeileis (2004),[^1] Long & Ervin (2000),[^2] Cribari-Neto, Souza & Vasconcellos (2007),[^3] and Hausman & Palmer (2012)[^4].
 The [documentation for the sandwich package](https://cran.r-project.org/web/packages/sandwich/sandwich.pdf) was a big help.
 The Hausman & Palmer (H&P) paper is probably best if you're only going to read one of the papers, and it can also serve as a short handy reference for dealing with heteroskedasticity at small sample sizes.

 I learned that **HCSEs can be problematic (H&P Table 1)**.
 Additionally, the **Wild Bootstrap does a good job of maintaining the nominal error rate in small samples (_n=40_) under homoskedasticity, moderate heteroskedasticity and severe heteroskedasticity (H&P Table 1).
 It is also statistically powerful (H&P Fig. 1 & 2)**.
 The good thing is the [hcci package](https://cran.r-project.org/web/packages/hcci/index.html) contains a function called `Pboot()` which performs the wild bootstrap to correct for heteroskedasticity.

 As far as I see, the function has one limitation: when you perform your regression, you cannot use the optional dataframe argument in `lm()`.
-Here's an example with [this dataset](/misc/datasets/atlschools.csv):
+Here's an example with [this dataset](/misc/atlschools.csv):

 ```{r}
 library(hcci)